Fox News: New Zealand

 In New Zealand, FNC is broadcast on Channel 088 of pay satellite operator SKY Network Television's digital platform.
-It was formerly broadcast overnight on free-to-air UHF New Zealand TV channel Prime (owned by SKY); this was discontinued in January 2010, reportedly due to an expiring broadcasting license.
-Fox News' former parent company News Corporation had a stake in both SKY and Prime until 2014.
+It was formerly broadcast overnight on free-to-air UHF New Zealand TV channel Prime; this was discontinued in January 2010, reportedly due to an expiring broadcasting license.

 Pakistan

 In Pakistan, Fox News Channel is available on PTCL Smart TV and a number of cable and IPTV operators.

 Philippines

-In the Philippines, Fox News Channel is available on Sky Cable Channels 138 (Metro Manila) and 510 (Regional), Cablelink Channel 224 (Metro Manila) and G Sat Channel 50.
-It was available on Cignal Channel 131 until January 1, 2021, due to contract expiration.
+In the Philippines, Fox News Channel is available on Sky Cable, Cablelink and G Sat Channel 50.
+It was available on Cignal until January 1, 2021, due to contract expiration; however, the channel returned on June 16, 2022.

+Portugal

+In Portugal, Fox News was available on Meo.
+The channel is however no longer available on the operator and it is not carried by other Portuguese TV operators.

 Scandinavia

 Between 2003 and 2006, in Sweden and the other Scandinavian countries, FNC was broadcast 16 hours a day on TV8 (with Fox News Extra segments replacing U.S. advertising).
-Fox News was dropped by TV8 and replaced by German news channel Deutsche Welle in September 2006.
+Fox News was dropped by TV8 in September 2006.